BrickEater/calculator/README.md

 # calculator

+08/02/2023:
+Finally finished the calculator.
+It is functional but I haven't done much testing and I don't think I will.
+I can only see it breaking if I put too many digits inter any of the operands or the result is too large.
+It would force the div to flex and that would look dumb.
+To Do:
+Figure out if that is the end of the project.

 07/02/2023:
 I have been trying to make a switch statement work for how the calculator evaluates the equation.
 It needs to address what operator is being used and compile an equation.
 The problem is I define the operator variable with the innerHTML and I used some specific string code to show nicer operators on the calculator.
 The innerHTML doesn't carry over an actual operator now.
 To solve this I thought of changing the operator variable to an array and have index 0 the innerHTML and index 1 the actual operator.
 Then I could call what I need when I need it.
 To Do: